Introduction

 β β β Doing Laundry

-Pick from stock alarm sounds or upload your own alarm sounds.
+Pick from stock alarm sounds and upload your own sounds.
 Backup your Tim-ta projects and transfer them to other browsers, other devices or other users.
 Import projects from other Users or Devices.

 Hyperlink Recipe Baker is an invaluable tool for those who write articles about the internet, technical documents or sales literature that reference other articles.